MacRover/maxwell/ros_ws/src/bringup_py/README.md

 ros2 launch bringup_py bs_main.launch.py
 ```

 The parameters used by these launch files (by default) are stored in `config/defaults.yaml`.
 They can be changed dynamically and automatically as long as you run `colcon build --symlink-install`.
+All of you have to do then is rerun `maxwell_main.launch.py`.

-Otherwise, rebuild the workspace with `colcon build` every time `defaults.yaml` is changed for it to take effect.
+Otherwise, rebuild the workspace with `colcon build` every time `defaults.yaml` is changed and rerun `maxwell_main.launch.py` for it to take effect.

 ### Arguments
 | **Argument**              | **Description**   | **Value Type**   |